Bishop Bowers School

 Bishop Bowers School is a private school under the Catholic Archdiocese of Accra.
 It was founded by the Missionary Sisters, Servants of the Holy Spirit, commonly identified by the acronym SSpS, in 1975.
 Since its inception, has been headed by Missionary Sisters from the religious congregation within the Catholic Church.
 Bishop Bowers is a preparatory school with a kindergarten, primary and junior high school department.
 The kindergarten and primary department is located in Lartebiokorshie, and the junior high school is located in Korle-Bu.

 History

 Bishop Bowers School was founded by the Missionary Sisters, Servants of the Holy Spirit, in 1975.

 It was named after the Late Bishop Emeritus of Accra, Bishop Joseph Oliver Bowers, in commemoration of his efforts in promoting education in the then Catholic diocese of Accra (now Catholic archdiocese of Accra).

 In September 1975, Sis.
 Virginalis, SSpS from Netherlands, together with five teachers and two office staff members moved from sister school St. Theresa's School to start the school.

 The school opened its doors to 226 pupils from kindergarten to class 5.

-These were pupils who lived around Larterbiorkorshie, Mamprobi and Korle-Bu, but attended St. Thera's School (also founded by Missionary Sisters, Servants of the Holy Spirit) in North Kaneshie.
+These were pupils who lived around Larterbiorkorshie, Mamprobi and Korle-Bu, but attended St. Theresa's School (also founded by Missionary Sisters, Servants of the Holy Spirit) in North Kaneshie.